That Software Guy, Inc.'s Logo

 where:

-excluded_purchaseis the string PROD, CAT, PRICE or MINPRICE, followed by an identifier (product or category id, or product price)
+excluded_purchaseis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, or product price)

 NOTE: A negative constraint does not mean "the item must not be in the cart;" it simply means "the item is not counted towards the reaching the total."